React special props should not be accessed

 This rule applies when React special props are accessed.

-If you need to access the same value of the special prop, you should pass it as a different prop (e.g. <ListItemWrapper key={result.id} id={result.id} />).
+If you need to access the same value as the special prop, you should pass it as a different prop (e.g. <ListItemWrapper key={result.id} id={result.id} />).

 Note: Starting from React 19, ref became a normal prop except for class components.
 Depending on the current React version used, the application of this rule is adjusted accordingly.